-CGHE-CBEP supports and implements regular activities with US Central Command (CENTCOM).
-Activities and ongoing correspondence with partner nations help strengthen and maintain relationships, leading to more sustainable programming.
-CGHE subject matter and country experts engage a range of stakeholders to allow for valuable resource and information sharing, and to further understand the partner nation and how best to reach desired end states.
+CGHE-BTRP currently supports engagements with Jordan and Uzbekistan in the US Central Command (USCENTCOM) Area of Responsibility (AOR).
+Ongoing activities and coordination with these partner nations help establish mutual goals, strengthen relationships, and build sustainable programming.
+CGHE subject matter experts engage a range of stakeholders to allow for valuable resource and information-sharing, as well as to further understand partner nation needs and determine how best to reach desired end states.